How to Find Out If Someone Left You Money After They Died

 Even if it’s not concerning any legalities, here are some Words of Wisdom: keep a list of all your accounts along with your Will and other estate documentation.

-Contact the office of the court’s clerk
+Contact the office of the court clerk

 In certain cases, you may even be sent a mail copy of the Will from the clerk’s office.
 Of course, you’d have to pay a fee for that!
+This clarifies details about the distribution of inheritance that heirs never knew about.

 Tax returns